Last updated: 21st November 2020

 Akihabara

-This electronics town is a visual feast of clashing colour, typography and light! just brilliant!
+This electronics town is a clash of colour, typography and light! just brilliant!
 It’s feels strangely familiar, yet very alien as you can’t understand any of the signage, it’s graphic design heaven for Garth.
 If you’re into Manga or Anime then diehard fans will love it with dedicated and specialised shops, we loved wandering them trying to make sense of it all!

 The district is also full of Cos-Play stores, if you want to dress up as your favourite comic book hero, you can get anything you need from Akihabara, wigs, uniforms and even axes and swords to complete your costume.